DaedalusGame/BetterWithMods/src/main/resources/assets/betterwithmods/docs/en_us/mechanical/index.md

 ![Basic Windmill Setup](betterwithmods:docs/imgs/mechanical-power.png)

 With Continuous Mechanical Power now, more machines are available to use.

+The next step to using Mechanical Power is [Tanned Leather], which is created in a [Cauldron](../blocks/cauldron.md).
+A Cauldron requires a uninterrupted fire source below it, this can be from burning Netherrack or an activated [Hibachi](../blocks/hib)

 The [Saw](../blocks/saw.md) gives access to better Log cutting as well as creating [Minimized Wood](../blocks/minimized_wood.md) for making more complex wooden items